tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

 - SECURE=false

     set this to true or false depending on whether you have https enabled on your dashboard web server (default false)

 - INDICATORS_PER_PAGE=2

     set this to an integer number which controls the number of indicators shown per page (default 2)

+- EMAILING_ENABLED

+    set this to true if you intend to send emails through the system (default false)

 - ENFORCE_2FA=false

     set this to true to require users to enable and use two factor authentication (default false)

 - INVITATION_TTL_HOURS=72

     set this to the number of hours you want user registration links to be valid for (default 72)

 - RECORDS_PER_PAGE=20

     set this to an integer number which controls the number of rows shown in various tables of the dashboard (default 20)

 - MAP_CENTER_LAT=9.005401

     set this to the latitude of the map which is first panned into view when map is loaded (default 9.005401)

 - MAP_CENTER_LON=38.763611

     set this to the longitude of the map which is first panned into view when map is loaded (default 38.763611)

 - CACHE_ENABLED=false

     set this to true or false to enable data caching (default false)